Wales-Dinan comes to Long Beach State from Duke University

 Andy Sythe's tenure as head coach at Long Beach State has been characterized by individual and team success as well as scholar-athlete achievement in both track & field and cross country.

-A three-time Big West Men's Track & Field Coach of the Year (2006, 2008 and 2011), Sythe has been at the helm of the cross country and indoor/outdoor track & field teams at LBSU for 23 seasons.
+A four-time Big West Men's Track & Field Coach of the Year (2006, 2008, 2011 and 2013), Sythe has been at the helm of the cross country and indoor/outdoor track & field teams at LBSU for 24 seasons.
 He has developed a combined program that is among the best in the Big West Conference as well as at the regional and national level.

 In 2012, the 49er track & field team posted 28 All-Big West performances, with five individual conference titles.
 Long Beach State also had a Big West-leading 17 entries in the NCAA West Preliminary Round.
 Two athletes, Katrina Graves-Johnson (high jump) and Ben Woodruff (javelin) qualified for the NCAA Outdoor Championships, where they both earned honorable mention All-America distinction.
 Graves-Johnson and Matt Maldonado (mile) were also second-team All-Americans during the indoor season.
 In addition, Woodruff was tabbed the Big West Men's Field Athlete of the Year, while Jahmani Lockett was named the Co-Big West Men's Freshman of the Year.